Understand the problems created by crime and seek out solutions to address crime and deviance.

 - Policy-making, research, education or entrepreneurial roles for a diverse cast of employers including Commonwealth, state or local government agencies, universities, schools and various other training or service providers

-- In addition, some graduates also choose to combine their studies in Criminology with Psychology, Law, Forensics Medicine, Digital Media, or Environmental Policy and Management and chart a career that takes advantage of both unique skill sets (e.g. psychologist, lawyer, forensics).
+- In addition, you can choose to combine your studies in Criminology with Psychology, Law, Forensics Medicine, Digital Media, or Environmental Policy and Management and chart a career that takes advantage of both unique skill sets (e.g. psychologist, lawyer, forensics).

 How can I study criminology?

 You can choose Criminology as an elective in most University of Adelaide degrees, or as a major or minor in the following:

 - Bachelor of Arts (Advanced)